qteatime/kate/docs/source/dev/manual/intro/why.rst

   least offer an option to make a web export [#f1]_; and

-* Avoid having to optimise your asset sizes for streaming on the web, so players don't have to wait a long time to start the game.
+* Avoid having to optimise your asset sizes for streaming on the web, like you would with a regular web-based game.
+This means you can have games with gigabytes in size that still start up instantly, as all download is done upfront and the files are installed locally.

-On top of the APIs that are provided in the web platform, Kate adds its own game-specific APIs that have a baseline expectation among players.
+On top of the APIs that are provided in the web platform Kate adds its own game-specific APIs that have a baseline expectation among players.
 This means that you don't need to keep re-explaining yourself.